CjDave/MatrixCalculator207/README.md

 ```
 <div align="center"><strong> drawMatrix(int matrixNumber)</strong> </div><br>
 <p>This function is used to draw a matrix.
-It has two for loops that are used to signify the row and coloumn.
+It has two for loops that are used to signify the row and colomn.
 It takes in a number that signifies which matrix is to be drawn.
-The number is then sent to the function buttonsStructDesign(a, i, matrixNumber, location) along with the row and cloumn of the matrix cell.</p>
+The number is then sent to the function buttonsStructDesign(a, i, matrixNumber, location) along with the row and column of the matrix cell.</p>

 ``` java
 //Used to draw the matrix